 The replacement of several vehicles is included for next year.
 The 2004 dump truck, which is also our second snowplow, is scheduled to be replaced.
-We have budget is a more efficient and multiuse type of vehicle.
+We have budgeted for a more efficient and multi-use type of vehicle to replace the old snowplow.
 This is a hook lift truck with interchangeable beds.
 It will include a snowplow, a wing-snowplow, a sander bed, and a dump bed.